stefur/pxwebpy/README.md

 - In-memory caching for quicker iterative use and exploration
 - Wildcard support in queries
 - BYODF (Bring Your Own DataFrame): native return formats for use with `pandas` or `polars`
-- API querying tools: search for tables, browse and list tables, get metadata, and more
+- Querying tools: search for tables, browse and list tables, get metadata, and more

 It has been tested with [Statistics Sweden](https://scb.se) and [Statistics Norway](https://www.ssb.no).